michellexg/car-dealership-application/README.md

 Select Automobiles on the navbar
 * Select the Add Automobile button
-* For Color enter “Orange
+* For Color enter “Orange"
 * For Year 2012
 * For VIN enter “KL4CJFSB7FB096115”
 * For Model select “Civic”, which you entered before